Learn healthy ways to resolve conflicts and

 need it.
 Call a family member or friend to give you a break if you feel

 overwhelmed.
-Find out about community resources that are available to help you
+Find out about community resources that can help you

-with child care or other services you need.
+with child care or other services.
 Call a doctor or local hospital

 Remove firearms and other